mauroservienti/milestone.github.io/_posts/hold-on-your-updates-are-spamming-me.md

 - delayed deliveries
 ---

-["Update me, please"](https://milestone.topics.it/2021/08/03/update-me-please.html) shows how to design a notification infrastructure in a distributed system.
+An earlier article, ["Update me, please"](https://milestone.topics.it/2021/08/03/update-me-please.html), shows how to design notification infrastructure in a distributed system.
 It's a basic design that I've successfully used myself multiple times.
 It comes with a limitation, though.
 Let's have a look at the following scenario:

 > An area manager is responsible for a geographical area and all the retail shops in the assigned area.
 Area managers are interested in receiving notifications.
 For example, when one retail shop performs one or more actions they care about, or a specific event occurs, e.g., a retail shop runs out of stock or places a fulfillment order for a particular item.

 In the presented scenario, an area manager might supervise tens of retail shops.
-If we were to design the notification infrastructure as explained in the mentioned article, we'd end up spamming the inculpable manager.
-They subscribed to what they were interested, and nothing more.
+If we were to design the notification infrastructure as explained in "Update me, please", we'd end up spamming the poor manager.
+They subscribed to what they were interested in, and nothing more.
 However, the system design was causing a notification message for every meaningful event.
-Such a design with tens of shops can easily lead to hundreds if not thousands of notification messages.
+Such a design with tens of shops can easily lead to hundreds, if not thousands, of notification messages.

 ## Digests

 Near real-time notifications might be helpful in some scenarios.
 In many cases, though, we can get along with summaries.
 A daily or a weekly digest with a list of things that happened since the last digest is more than enough to satisfy our desire to be updated.

-We can design a notification infrastructure supporting digests-type of subscriptions on top of what we already have.
-Let's start by extending the subscription concept to include what type of grouping we need:
+We can design a notification infrastructure supporting digest-type subscriptions on top of what we already have.
+Let's start by extending the subscription concept to include the type of grouping we need:

 ```csharp
 public record Subscription(string Id, NotificationFormat Format, NotificationFrequency Frequency);